Alab-NII/CFS3/README.md

 # CFS3

-The Communicative-Function-labeled Semantic Scholar Dataset (CFS3) is a distantly-labeled sentence dataset that includes 100,016 sentences with 77 communicative-function labels.
+The Communicative-Function-labeled Semantic Scholar Sentence Dataset (CFS3) is a distantly-labeled dataset that includes 100,016 sentences with 77 communicative-function labels.
 All sentences are derived from [S2ORC](https://github.com/allenai/s2orc).

 ---